Lier0/debian-live-with-persistence/index.md

 ## Howo to create a debian-live drive with persistence

-You can get an iso-hybrid of deibna [here](https://www.debian.org/CD/live/) Once you get the iso, there are 2 steps :
+You can get an iso-hybrid of debian [here](https://www.debian.org/CD/live/) Once you get the iso, there are 2 steps :
 * formating the drive
 * copying to the drive